vishjain/log-service/README.md

 Another goroutine is responsible for executing the reading logic and sending the lines/events read chunk by chunk.

-The log scanner file has the underlying implementation read a file line by line.
+The log scanner file has the underlying implementation to read a file line by line.
 It tracks how much has been read and the file pointer position.
 The log scanner file reads the file in larger chunks (configured to 4096 bytes).
 Then you do a basic character search for the new line character to get the last line.
 The larger reads